PFAS Are Everywhere—but What Are They, Exactly?

-You may have heard of PFAS—a group of human-made chemicals found in countless products, from cookware to furniture.
-You also may have heard that PFAS can be bad for our health.
-Indeed, very bad for our health.
-But whether you've listened to this, the reasons why these substances get a well-deserved negative reputation are murky.
-That's because there are so many of them, and their uses are as vast as their reach.
+You’ve likely heard of PFAS—a group of human-made chemicals found in countless products, from cookware to furniture.
+You’ve also likely heard that PFAS can be bad for your health.
+But what is less well-known are the reasons why these substances have a negative reputation.
+That's because there are so many PFAS, and their uses are as vast as their reach.

 What Are PFAS?